 In the fall of 2010, one-on-one tutoring was introduced, and in the winter of 2011, the PLUS program joined the Western eTutoring Consortium, providing students online access to tutors at colleges and universities across the western United States.

 In 2012, PLUS moved to the main floor of JFK Library to serve as a partner in the Learning Commons, along with the Writers’ Center, Multimedia Commons, Library, Academic Advising, Career Services, and the Office of Global Initiatives (OGI).

 PLUS Program Executive Summaries

 Each academic year, PLUS produces an Executive Summary Report, which details its program objectives and learning outcomes.
-In previous years, separate executive summary reports were generated for both study groups and one-on-one tutoring.
+In previous years, separate executive summary reports were generated for both study groups and tutoring.
 The 2015-2016 executive summary report combined all PLUS services into one report.